-The ARCP panel will be convened by the SSM and should consist of at least three panel members appointed by the training committee or an equivalent group, of which the Chair must be one of the following: Associate Dean, Head of School, TPD or their appointed deputy (where necessary for multiple panels).
+The ARCP panel will be convened by the PSM (or their deputy) and should consist of at least three panel members appointed by the training committee or an equivalent group.
+At least one clinical member of the ARCP panel must have a detailed knowledge of the relevant curriculum and the required level of competence for doctors in training.
+The ARCP panel Chair must be one of the following: Associate Dean, Head of School, TPD or their appointed deputy (where necessary for multiple panels).
 Where panels are chaired by an appointed deputy, the Head of School or TPD should be available to oversee all panels on that day.
-Panel Bs must be attended by the Associate Dean but can be chaired by the Head of School or TPD if felt appropriate.
+Feedback panels should be attended by the Associate Dean but can be chaired by the Head of School or TPD if felt appropriate.

-It is recommended, where possible, that Schools make arrangements for 'stand-by' panel members to be available on the day of the ARCP in the event of cancellation by a scheduled member of the panel.
-It is recognised that in smaller specialties it may only be possible to arrange panels with two members plus a HEE representative.
+It is advisable, where possible, that Schools make arrangements for 'stand-by' panel members to be available on the day of the ARCP in the event of cancellation by a scheduled member of the panel.
+It is recognised that in smaller specialties it may only be possible to arrange panels with two members plus a HEE-NW representative.
 Where multiple panels take place over one day, the Chair can act in a roaming role across all panels.

-Where an Associate Dean is not available to attend a Panel B, the HEE representative role can be undertaken by the Head of School.
-However, in such circumstances, a further specialty representative such as the TPD or another educational supervisor will also be required to attend as the Head of School cannot represent HEE and the specialty on the same panel.
-Where such representation occurs, the Head of School must ensure discussion with the Associate Dean prior to the Panel B to ensure they are fully briefed on their HEE representative role.
+Where an Associate Dean is not available to attend a feedback panel, the HEE-NW representative role can be undertaken by the Head of School.
+However, in such circumstances, a further specialty representative such as the TPD or another educational supervisor will also be required to attend as the Head of School cannot represent HEE-NW and the specialty on the same panel.
+Where such representation occurs, the Head of School must ensure discussion with the Associate Dean prior to the feedback panel to ensure they are fully briefed on their HEE-NW representative role.

-For those specialties where the Panel A and Panel B take place on the same day, it must be ensured that an Associate Dean is available to Chair any unexpected Panel B complex outcomes (i.e. non-exam failure outcomes), or that the Head of School has obtained a full briefing from the Associate Dean (as above) on their role as Chair.
+For those specialties where the assessment panel and feedback panel take place on the same day, it must be ensured that an Associate Dean is available to Chair any unexpected feedback panel complex outcomes (i.e. non-exam failure outcomes), or that the Head of School has obtained a full briefing from the Associate Dean (as above) on their role as Chair.

-It should be noted that for Panel As, the maximum recommended number of panel members is four.
-For Panel Bs, the maximum recommended number of panels members is six, for example, the Chair, a lay representative and four other clinicians.
+It should be noted that for assessment panels, the maximum recommended number of panel members is four.
+For feedback panels, the maximum recommended number of panels members is six; for example, the Chair, a lay representative and four other clinicians.
 Any panel larger than this may be asked to justify its membership.

-A member of HEE's North West office education team will arrange the venue and be in attendance at every ARCP panel.
-The SSM should be in attendance at every Panel B whenever possible.
-However, it is acknowledged that during the summer ARCP programme it may be necessary for a HEE representative other than the SSM to be in attendance.
-However, where an Associate Dean is not present (as above) an SSM must be available to sit on the panel or the panel will need to be reconvened.
+A member of HEE-NW's education team will arrange the venue and be in attendance at every ARCP panel.
+The PSM or Programme Support Coordinator (PSC) should be in attendance at every feedback panel whenever possible.
+However, it is acknowledged that during the summer ARCP programme it may be necessary for a HEE-NW representative other than the PSM/PSC to be in attendance.
+Where an Associate Dean is not present (as above) a PSM/PSC must be available to sit on the panel or the panel will need to be reconvened.

 For academic assessment, the lead Associate Dean will advise on academic input to the annual ARCP process.
-All academic trainees must ensure they have met with their academic supervisor prior to their review and completed the 'Report on Academic Progress' form so that it is available to the review panel.
+All academic trainees must ensure they have met with their academic supervisor prior to their review and completed the 'Report on Academic Trainees' Progress' form or the relevant section on e-portfolio.